supervisely/docs/neural-networks/model-evaluation-benchmark/object-detection.md

 ## Confusion Matrix

-The confusion matrix helps to identify which classes a model frequently confuses.
+The confusion matrix reveals which classes the model commonly confuses with each other.

-### How to use
+#### How to use

 * **Each row** of the matrix corresponds to the actual instances of a class.
 * **Each column** corresponds to the instances as predicted by the model.